rust-lang/book/second-edition/src/ch20-06-graceful-shutdown-and-cleanup.md

 shut down at that point.

 Congrats!
 We now have completed our project, and we have a basic web server that uses a thread pool to respond asynchronously.
-We're able to perform a graceful shutdown of the server, which cleans up all the threads in the pool.
+We’re able to perform a graceful shutdown of the server, which cleans up all the threads in the pool.
-Here's the full code for reference:
+Here’s the full code for reference:

 <span class="filename">Filename: src/bin/main.rs</span>